kx0101/design-patterns-notes/pubsub/how-it-works.md

 ```

 ## 4. Concrete Observer
-Implements the Observer interface to keep its state consistent with the subject's state.
+Concrete Observers implement the Observer interface and define the update method to handle changes in the subject's state.
+They maintain a reference to the Subject and update their own state or trigger other behaviors in response to changes.

 ```java
 class IndividualInvestor implements Investor {